horizontalsystems/Bitcoin-Explained-Guide/README.md

 **Can The Bitcoin Be Stopped?**

 A lot of new people entering Bitcoin ecosystem remain somewhat skeptical about its ability to succeed.
-The narrative that one day a Bitcoin or alike decentralized system may replace the centrally regulated financial systems seems unbelievable.
-An outlook that at some point governments are going to try banning the Bitcoin regarded as more likely scenario, espcecially by those unaware about how Bitcoin operates on a technical level.
+The narrative that one day a Bitcoin or alike decentralized system may replace centrally regulated financial institutions seems unbelievable.
+An outlook that at some point governments are going to try banning the Bitcoin regarded as more likely scenario, especially by those unaware about how Bitcoin operates on a technical level.

 So, the real question is can the government or some other organization(s) stop the Bitcoin?
 The answer is NO.

 Should any government try to outlaw Bitcoin enforcing such ban would be practically impossible.
 As long as there is electricity powering your computers or phones the Bitcoin network can exist and flourish.
-They can surely make it more difficult for people to participate in the network but that's pretty much it.
+It can surely be made more difficult for people to participate in the network but that's pretty much it.

-What you should understand taking down Bitcoin is significantly more difficult then taking down the entire Internet.
+Taking down the Bitcoin network is even more difficult then taking down the entire Internet.
 While modern day governments/regulators are able to effectively censor what is being seen on search engines, YouTube or mainstream media, censoring people from being able to participate in Bitcoin network is a whole new level.

 - [Rep. Patrick McHenry: 'There's no capacity to kill Bitcoin'](https://www.youtube.com/watch?v=xolYGw2wU6Y)
 - [U.S. Lawmakers Are Realizing They Can’t Ban Bitcoin](https://www.forbes.com/sites/ktorpey/2019/07/30/us-lawmakers-are-realizing-they-cant-ban-bitcoin/)
 - [Unstoppable Code: The Difference Between Can't and Won't](https://www.youtube.com/watch?v=Q6euy5W1js4&app=desktop)
 - [Blockstream Satellite: Broadcasting Bitcoin from Space](https://bitcoinmagazine.com/articles/blockstream-satellite-broadcasting-bitcoin-space)

 The only way for the Bitcoin network to stop having any meaningful value is for everyone to stop using it.
-Such an outcome is likely to occur only if someone discovers an unrepairable fundamental flaw in the code powering the network.
+Such an outcome may occur only if someone discovered an unrepairable fundamental flaw in the code powering the network.
 Other than that any measure to outlaw the Bitcoin would lack the substance needed to enforce it.

 ## 3. Buying Bitcoin